 Movements of a bighorn ram across domestic sheep allotments.
 The blue dots represent locations recorded from the ram’s GPS collar.
 The green line shows the long distance movement into domestic sheep allotments outlined in red.

-The Sierra Nevada Bighorn Sheep Recovery Program at California Department of Fish and Wildlife has worked closely with Yosemite National Park, the Bureau of Land Management, the U.S. Forest Service, and local ranchers to mitigate the risk of bighorn contacting domestic sheep.
+The Recovery Program at CDFW has worked closely with Yosemite National Park, the Bureau of Land Management, the U.S. Forest Service, and local ranchers to mitigate the risk of bighorn contacting domestic sheep.
 Since 1999, the time of emergency listing as an endangered species, several domestic sheep grazing allotments near the Yosemite herds have been vacated or closed (see map below).
-While this has certainly reduced the threat of disease caused by domestic sheep, there is still concern that bighorn sheep in the northern most herds could make contact with domestic sheep.
-As the number of bighorn sheep in the Sierra increases and the populations expand, this risk will only increase, making real-time data on the locations of bighorn obtained with GPS collars critically important to reducing this risk.
+While this has reduced the threat of disease caused by domestic sheep, there is still concern that bighorn sheep in the northern-most herds could make contact with domestic sheep.
+As the number of bighorn sheep in the Sierra increases and herd units expand, this risk will only increase, making real-time data on the locations of bighorn obtained with GPS collars critically important to reducing this risk.

 Goats and sheep are closely related, and domestic goats may also be able to transmit devastating respiratory diseases to bighorn sheep.
 Because of this risk, the Inyo National Forest prohibits the use of pack goats west of Hwy 395.

 Bighorn sheep herd units and domestic sheep allotments

 A bighorn ram in the midst of a long distance migration through agricultural lands (Bridgeport, CA)